opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 -----------------
 .. c:function:: void setNumThreads(int nthreads)

-    Sets the number of threads used by OpenCV
+    Sets the number of threads used by OpenCV.

-    :param nthreads: The number of threads used by OpenCV
+    :param nthreads: Number of threads used by OpenCV.

 The function sets the number of threads used by OpenCV in parallel OpenMP regions.
-If ``nthreads=0`` , the function will use the default number of threads, which is usually equal to the number of the processing cores.
+If ``nthreads=0`` , the function uses the default number of threads that is usually equal to the number of the processing cores.

-See also:
+See Also:
-:func:`getNumThreads`,:func:`getThreadNum`
+:func:`getNumThreads`,
+:func:`getThreadNum`